|

 ed., pp. 903-910.
 New York: Cambridge University Press, 1911.

-- In addition to the entry
+- In addition to the entry on patents

-edition, which subsumes the topic under Property.
-The main entry, although
+the topic under Property.
+The main entry, although dated, has the best coverage

-dated, has the best coverage on the beginning history of patents and the differences
+on the beginning history of patents and the differences between the British

-between the British and American patent systems.
+and American patent systems.

 -